 This society of poor nomads were led by a chief, whose Archstone portrays wearing a billed mask similar to a plague doctor.
 This implies the leader to be some kind of physician, but the flowing robes and ornamented veil suggest a more ceremonial role — the three figures portrayed below reinforce this impression.
-One wears a normal hood and some kind of ritual staff, flanked by two cuffed men wearing veils resembling calico prison hoods.
-Taken together, these wandering poor seem to have consisted mainly of convicts and were organized under the guidance of pagan priests or witch doctors.
+One wears a normal hood and some kind of ritual staff, flanked by two cuffed men wearing veils resembling hoods worn by medieval lepers or similar diseased persons.
+Taken together, these wandering poor seem to have consisted mainly of ailing convicts organized under the guidance of pagan priests or witch doctors.
 Given the traditional role of such holy men in aiding the needy and wicked, it is feasible for at least a few compassionate individuals to help cure the sick, relieve the penniless, and lead the sinful when others would not.
 This would earn the poor’s respect and prime these clergy to lead them in their exodus.
 Even if society at large rejected the filth of its lowest strata, people like their chief would not — they were the ones most vulnerable to the ills of the world and so most deserving of care.

 Nevertheless, these wanderers were ultimately dregs that society excised.
 The relief at the top of the Nexus Archstone depicts a droplet before a flowing stream, again calling back to this Shinto imagery.
 They were unclean and unwanted despite helping mend the world.
 Lands were restored, borders were redrawn and fought over, cultures were rebuilt, yet still none would take in this caravan of displaced and deprived nomads.
 But with the soul arts banned, settling down was likely necessary for the pagan priests to continue caring for their ills.
 But where were so many paupers to go?
 Where wouldn’t they suffer the wraths of national armies?
 The one place that no one cares about: a dump.
 The Nexus Archstone text describes the dank valley as a “haven” for the abandoned — or “thrown away” — humans clinging to it.
 They are thus called the “depraved ones”, (腐敗人) which employs the same kanji for “rot” and is used to mean both literal putrescence and moral corruption.
 By seeking refuge down where actual trash drained out, the metaphorical trash too could find a home out of sight, out of mind.
 They were already poor, filthy, and sick, so what need they fear in a barren, grimy, diseased valley?